Learn

 Score games in Rizzler and tag each at-bat as a QAB or not.
 Over a season, the QAB percentage calculates automatically.
 QAB stat definition →

-Yes — at every age from 10U up.
+Yes, at every age from 10U up.
 QAB is the rare stat that's always encouraging.
-Even when a player goes 0-for-3, if they had 2 QABs, you can point to that as progress.
+Even when a player goes 0-for-3, if they had 2 QABs, a coach or parent can point to that as progress.
 Using stats without overcoaching →